If you landed here, you are probably lookinunig to fortify your SEO strategy and results. Good move!

 If SEO can be so difficult to implement, why is it valued so highly by marketers?
-Why shouldn’t a small business choose paid ads over SEO to grow its website traffic and boost its online sales?
+Why shouldn’t a small business choose paid ads over SEO to grow website traffic and boost online sales?

 “New businesses can have a hard time getting started with SEO, and paid search can offer a fast track to search marketing when done correctly.”Marcus Miller, SEO, PPC & Digital Marketing Consultant and Strategist

 In 2014, Tech company, Conductor, published a study that revealed that search engine optimization drives 64% of all website traffic, while PPC campaigns only generate 6% of this traffic.